-The principled approach to semi-supervised learning derived in this paper depended heavily on using least squares.
-The main enabling property of least squares is that we were able to exactly recover forward from reverse solutions and obtain an additive decomposition of the reverse loss into supervised and unsupervised components.
+The principled approach to semi-supervised learning derived in this paper depended on using least squares.
+The main enabling property of least squares is that we were able to exactly recover forward from reverse solutions and get an additive decomposition of the reverse loss into a supervised and unsupervised component.
 Changing the loss function, unfortunately, blocks both aspects.
 Nevertheless, the least squares decompositions can provide guidance for developing heuristic algorithms for alternative losses.
-Current self-supervised learning approaches, such as those based on hinge loss (De Bie & Cristianini, 2003; Xu et al., 2004), can be seen as a rough version of this heuristic.
+Current self-supervised learning approaches, such as (Bie & Cristianini, 2003), can be seen as a rough version of this heuristic.
 It remains to determine whether the observations of this paper can be used to further improve such methods.